-Using the internal clock sources, there are 2 reference time-bases for timer/event counter 0.
-The internal clock source can be selected as coming from f{SYS} (can always be optioned) or f{RTC} (enabled only system oscillator in the Int.
-RC+RTC mode) by mask option.
-The external clock input allows the user to count external events, measure time intervals or pulse widths,
+Using the internal clock sources, there are 2 reference time-bases for timer/event counter.
+The internal clock source can be selected as coming from $f{\rm SYS}$ (can always be optioned) or

+$f{RTC}$ (enabled only system oscillator in the Int.
+RC+RTC mode) by ROM code option.
+The external clock input allows the user to count external events, measure time intervals or pulse widths, or to generate an accurate time base and PFD signals.